United Airlines Holdings Inc. [UAL] – Is there any real value to UAL Stock or is it vaporware?

 United Airlines Holdings Inc. [NASDAQ:UAL]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding United Airlines Holdings Inc. [UAL], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
-The average 12-month price forecast for this stock is $31.10, with the high estimate being $253.40, the low estimate being $23.00 and the median estimate amounting to $60.00.
-This is compared to its latest closing price of $32.84.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to United Airlines Holdings Inc. [UAL], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+On average, stock market experts give UAL an Overweight rating.
+The average 12-month price forecast for this stock is $27.80, with the high estimate being $253.40, the low estimate being $23.00 and the median estimate amounting to $60.00.
+This is compared to its latest closing price of $31.55.

 Fundamental Analysis of United Airlines Holdings Inc. [UAL]